yashvanthbalaji/Java-Coding-Challenges-/BasicJavaProblems/README.md

 # 📘 Basic Java Problems

-This folder contains a collection of **basic Java programs** to practice and strengthen problem-solving skills.
+This folder contains a collection of **basic Java programs** to practice and strengthen problem-solving skill

 ---